ianshepherd111/recbad-site-redesign/README.md

 # recbad-site-redesign

-Sucessive redesign prototypes of the Recreational Badminton Club website.
-(most images have been replaced with placeholders)
+Sucessive redesign prototypes of the Recreational Badminton Club website made in 2014 (most images have been replaced with placeholders)

 # Prototype 1